xli1224/stephenmcd.github.com/_posts/tumblr/2010-09-28-on-modern-web-development.md

 ---
 layout: post
-title: "On Modern Web Development"
+title: On Modern Web Development
+tags:
+- asp.net
+- australia
+- django
+- java
+- open source
+- php
+- security
 ---
 Web development technology has come an incredibly long way over the last decade.
 Unfortunately in local markets like Australia where I reside, the tech sector seems to languish years behind the United States and Europe.
 We saw